-Routledge Performance Archive (RPA) is a constantly growing teaching and reference resource that is produced in partnership with Digital Theatre, allowing unique access to a carefully selected range of audio-visual material from past and present practitioners of theatre, performance, dance, and choreography.
+Routledge Performance Archive (RPA) is a constantly growing teaching and reference resource that is produced in partnership with Digital Theatre.
+It allows unique access to a carefully selected range of audio-visual material from past and present practitioners of theatre, performance, dance, and choreography.

 Benefits for librarians